akm-xdd/100-days-challenge/README.md

 I have taken this challenge to keep up and add to my existing knowledge every week.

-Current Goal: Do my weekly uploads on time
+Current Goal: Do my weekly module uploads on time